sonar-solutions/warnings-api-postscan-script/README.md

 # Warnings API Post-Scan Script

-This repository contains a Node.js script and cross-platform binary for post-scan processing of warnings from SonarQube APIs.
-It collects warnings for one or all projects and outputs them to a CSV file for further analysis or reporting.
+This repository provides a Node.js script and cross-platform binary for post-scan processing of warnings from SonarQube APIs.
+It collects warnings for every project and every branch, outputting them to a CSV file for analysis or reporting.

 ---

 ## Features
+- Fetches warnings for **all projects** and **all branches** in SonarQube
-- Fetches warnings from SonarQube for a single project or all projects
+- Supports fetching for a single project (set `PROJECT_NAME` in `config.json`)
-- Outputs warnings to a CSV file with project key, warning key, message, and dismissable status
+- Outputs warnings to a CSV file with columns: Project Key, Branch, Key, Message, Dismissable
+- Checks SonarQube connectivity before running and provides clear error messages if unreachable
 - Supports both HTTP and HTTPS SonarQube endpoints
 - Can be run as a Node.js script or as a standalone binary for major platforms
 - Easy configuration via `config.json`